About the working group

 MISSION

-We provide space and opportunities in the centre of Yeovil, where everyone can experience creative arts and explore stories of Yeovil’s past, present and future.
+To provide space and opportunities in the centre of Yeovil, where everyone can experience creative arts and explore stories of Yeovil’s past, present and future.

 AIMS